London police under pressure over clashes at women’s protest

 Couzens, 48, appeared in court Saturday for the first time.
 He was remanded in custody and has another appearance scheduled Tuesday at London’s Central Criminal Court.

-The Metropolitan Police has said it is “deeply disturbing” that one of its own was a suspect in the case.
+The Metropolitan Police has said it is “deeply disturbing” that one of its own is a suspect in the case.
 The force said Couzens joined its ranks in 2018 and most recently served in the parliamentary and diplomatic protection command, an armed unit responsible for guarding embassies in the capital and Parliament.

 Everard was last seen walking home from a friend’s apartment in south London at about 10:30 p.m. on March 3.
 Her body was found hidden in an area of woodland in Kent, more than 50 miles southeast of London, on Wednesday.
-A post-mortem examination is underway, police said Friday.
+A post-mortem examination was underway, police said Friday.